cydam/cmp/plugins/org.apache.cordova.contacts/doc/index.md

 # org.apache.cordova.contacts

-This plugin defines a global `navigator.contacts` object, which provides access to the device contacts database.
+Provides access to the device contacts database.

-Although the object is attached to the global scoped `navigator`, it is not available until after the `deviceready` event.

-    document.addEventListener("deviceready", onDeviceReady, false);
-    function onDeviceReady() {
-        console.log(navigator.contacts);
-    }

 __WARNING__: Collection and use of contact data raises important privacy issues.
 Your app's privacy policy should discuss